aiven/aiven-docs/docs/products/kafka/howto/enable-kafka-tiered-storage.md

 using tiered storage, it is recommended to update the client-side parameter `fetch.max.wait.ms` from its default value of 500 ms to 5000 ms.

+However, this consumer configuration is no longer necessary starting from Apache Kafka version 3.6.2.
+Consider upgrading to Apache Kafka version 3.6.2 or later before enabling tiered storage.

 ## Related pages

 - [Tiered storage in Aiven for Apache Kafka® overview](/docs/products/kafka/concepts/kafka-tiered-storage)